 Committee, Board and Liaison Roles

-I serve as the Chair of the Justice Committee and am a member of the Planning and Community Development Committee and the Finance and Personnel Committee for City Council.
-I serve on the Opportunity Council Board, Whatcom Transportation Authority Board, Bellingham International Airport Advisory Committee and Amigos de Birchwood Board.
+I serve as the Chair of the Planning and Community Development Committee and am a member of the Justice Committee the Finance and Public Works Committee for City Council and the Franchise and Accessibility Technology Committee.
+I serve as a liaison to the Sustainable Connections Board and the Library Board of Trustees.
+I serve on the Whatcom Transportation Authority Board, Bellingham International Airport Advisory Committee and Amigos de Birchwood Board.
+I'm a member of the community group for the Birchwood International Market.
 I serve as a committee member of the Attendance Areas PreK-12 Standing Committee for Bellingham Public Schools, and the Community Truancy Board.
-I also serve as a liaison to the Council for the Bellingham School Board and Bellingham Library Board of Trustees.
-I’m looking forward to being a 2018-2019 Community Engagement Fellow.
+I am also a 2018-2019 Community Engagement Fellow.

 Who, Why and What

 WHO: Inspired by the birth of our first child in 2005, I began serving our community in a variety of volunteer capacities since 2006.
 After the birth of my second kiddo in 2007 the realities of the great recession were among us and my eyes were opened wide to the impacts hitting some harder than others.
 During our second child’s second grade year, I heard a fellow educator refer to our son’s cohort as “recession babies.”
 The implication was about their behaviors being “difficult.”
 I was deeply struck by the statement and after some research and self-reflection, I realized two things that deeply influence my societal views and interactions with others today.